+,

-Fund Category of Calculation basis (total eligible expenditure or eligible public Category of region for outermost regions and northern sparsely populated regions (where
+Fund Category of Calculation basis (total eligible expenditure or eligible public Calculation basis (total eligible expenditure or eligible public Category of region for outermost regions and northern sparsely populated regions (where

 region expenditure) applicable)

-ERDF Transition Public
+E ERDF Transition Public

-ID of the investment priority 3a Title of the investment priority Promoting entrepreneurship, in particular by facilitating the economic exploitation of new ideas and fostering the creation of new firms, including through business incubators objective Title of the specific objective Creation of employment opportunities through the provision of infrastructure, financial incentives as well as support services.
-Results that the Member States seek to achieve with Union support 1 Micro chiciphises and Divide constitute the backbone of the Marticle contonia, in 2012, Divide comprised 77.070 of the total In recent years, SMEs in the economy increased by almost 20%.
+2.7 X. I III vestilient prior ity ID of the investment priority 3a ives corresponding to the investment priority and expected results ID of the specific SO 1 objective Title of the specific Creation of employment opportunities through the provision of infrastructure, financial incentives as well as support services. objective Results that the Member States seek to achieve with Union support Micro enterprises and SMEs constitute the backbone of the Maltese economy.
+In 2012, SMEs comprised 99.8% of the total registered enterprises out of which 94.6% were micro-enterprises.[1]
+The micro and SME sector is even more pronounced in Gozo where there are only a handful of medium sized enterprises.
+In this regard, SMEs not only play a crucial role in terms of the economic development of the country but also significantly affect employment development in Malta.
+Figures in 2013 indicate that the share of employment attributable to SMEs in Malta amounted to 78%, which is considerably higher than the 66.9% average prevailing at EU-28 level.[2]
+In recent years, SMEs in the economy increased by almost 20%.
 Notwithstanding, fostering an entrepreneurial culture and the creation of start-ups remain key challenges in Malta.
 Malta's score in this respect remains below the EU average.
 Moreover, the enabling conditions for entrepreneurs, particularly those who aim to launch a new business after having failed with a previous venture, are also below the EU average.[3]
 Also, micro and small enterprises continue to face difficulties in accessing finance due to, amongst others, lack of collateral, credit history and technical expertise.
 Within this context and taking into account the major impact that such enterprises have on the Maltese economy, the need to enable SMEs to have improved access to finance in order to grow and develop remains necessary.
 It is also worth mentioning that under the 2007-2013 programming period, the number of supported start-up businesses was relatively low, thus it is deemed necessary to continue to support new ventures and businesses during the 2014-2020 period.
 Within this context, the limited access to finance for SMEs was identified as one of the main needs to be addressed through the use of ERDF funding.
 This is being addressed through the dedicated OP for the SME-Initiative.
 Under this investment priority, Government will aim to create an environment which is conducive to private sector investment, attracts new industries, promotes and supports start-ups and enables SMEs to develop and grow.
 In this regard, through this investment priority Government aims to invest in financial incentives to stimulate start-ups and entrepreneurial activity.
 This is expected to yield an increase in employment in enterprises.